gwastro/pycbc/docs/ahope/weekly_ahope.rst

 If the workflow runs successfully, you will find the output under your html directory some time later.

 -----------------------------------------
-Monitor and Debug the Workflow
+Monitor and Debug the Workflow (`Detailed Pegasus Documentation <https://pegasus.isi.edu/wms/docs/latest/tutorial.php#idm78622034400>`_)
 -----------------------------------------

 To monitor the above workflow, one would run::